Superalgos/Superalgos/README.md

 The app will load on your default browser.
 You should either [set Chrome as your default browser](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) before executing the EXE file, or simply close the non-Chrome browser, open Chrome and go to http://localhost:1337/.

-**Final Steps**:
+**4. Drag and drop a template Workspace**:

+Drag one of the sample _workspaces_ in the ```/Templates``` folder and drop it on the _Designer_ (in the bottom half of the screen, the area with a black background) to start with a working template.

+![Designer-Drag-Drop](https://user-images.githubusercontent.com/13994516/63524115-b724fa00-c4fb-11e9-9894-48f62be71c02.gif)

-**4. Start indicators**:
+**5. Start indicators**:

-Click the RESTART BOTS button on the right-hand side of the horizontal turquoise bar.
+Click the RESTART SIMULATION button on the right-hand side of the horizontal turquoise bar.
 This puts all indicator bots to run.
 Allow some time for the bots to catch up with building candles and the rest of indicators up to the present time (the ZIP files you downloaded contains data files up to a certain point in time).
 After a few minutes, refresh the layers in the [Layers Panel](#layers-panel) as explained below.

 That's it!
 You are up and running!

-You may want to drag one of the sample _workspaces_ that come with the release and drop it on the _Designer_ to start with a working template.

-![Designer-Drag-Drop](https://user-images.githubusercontent.com/13994516/63524115-b724fa00-c4fb-11e9-9894-48f62be71c02.gif)

 # Overview